No fear of coronavirus at drive-through haunted house

-TOKYO (AP) — It’s a living nightmare — but a socially distanced one.
+TOKYO — It’s a living nightmare — but a socially distanced one.

 “Zombies” attack vehicles, smearing them with artificial blood.
 But the customers inside the cars are safely separated from their stalkers by the windows.